Home » Learn » Meet the Staff

 Phone: 307-578-4037

-Denise has an extensive background in art education coupled with a strong love of nature and especially animals.
-Her undergraduate degree is from Mount St. Joseph University in Cincinnati, OH and her master’s degree in Art Education is from the University of Louisville.
-She has taught students from Kindergarten through high school in five different states, and now has fallen in love with the rugged beauty of Wyoming and the amazing Buffalo Bill Center of the West.
+Denise blends a rich background in art education with a deep love for nature—especially animals.
+She earned her undergraduate degree from Mount St. Joseph University in Cincinnati and a master’s in Art Education from the University of Louisville.
+Over the years, she has taught students from kindergarten through high school across five states.
+Now rooted in Wyoming, Denise finds inspiration in its rugged beauty and thrives at the Buffalo Bill Center of the West, where art, education, and wild landscapes converge.

 Heather Bender